SoorajModi/DataStructures/README.md

 # Data Structures

-The following are a list of Data Structures written in C. Most of the APIs are not dependent on each other, but follow a similar structure.
+The following are a list of Data Structures written in C. Some of the APIs are dependent on each other.

+You can view the source code under src, and the header files under include.

 ## Linked List API
-Includes the following functions:
 - initializeList
 - insertFront
 - insertBack